alexaiken/mpas-regent/README.md

 ## Running regent-mpas in Sapling
-First, clone the github repo:
+After logging on to Sapling, clone the github repo:
 ```
 https://github.com/alexaiken/mpas-regent.git
 ```